mpodlasin/mpodlasin-website/src/pages/articles/generators-iii.md

 Yes, you've read that correctly.
 Apart from the `yield` keyword, you can use also `yield*` (`yield with a star character).

 The `*` suggests that this construction has something to do with generators.
-But in fact it's an operator that works on *any* iterable.
+But in fact, it's an operator that works on *any* iterable.

 Its mechanism is called "yield delegation". `yield*` *delegates* execution to another iterable or generator.